 The US$ 1bn project is set for completion in 2024.

 Los Angeles International Airport Landside Access Modernization Program (LAMP)

+The $5.5-billion Los Angeles International Airport (LAX) Landside Access Modernization Program (LAMP) is a transport infrastructure that upon completion will give airport guests choices that provide a first-class, swift, convenient, and reliable way to access LAX.
+It also ranks as a top ongoing mega project in California.
 The project includes five major elements which are a 2.25-mile Automated People Mover (APM) that will connect three on-airport stations to Metro Rail and transit services; a Consolidated Rent-A-Car (ConRAC) Facility; two Intermodal Transportation Facilities for additional parking, ground transportation services, and meter-greeter activities; and roadway improvements.

 Named after its location on Los Angeles’s (LA) grand avenue, ‘The Grand’ is one of the largest mixed-use development in the Californian city.
 Designed by architect Frank Gehry, the project is currently over 70% complete and it is set to open in early next year, according to Rick Vogel, the senior vice president at Related Cos., the project’s developer and contractor.

 The US$ 1bn development will feature over 176,000 square feet of retail space anchored by a collection of restaurants and shops and a movie theater complex.
 It will also include an equinox hotel and more than 400 luxury residences, of which 20% will be deemed ‘affordable’.

 San Francisco Bay Area Rapid Transit District (BART) Extension